Dudipatsar Lake Trek Guide

 Hike to Dudipatsar Lake

-The final approach to the lake consists initially of a climb and then a gradual descent towards the lake.
+The final approach to the lake consisted initially of a climb and then a gradual descent towards the lake.
 The beauty of this lake is in the snow on the mountain in the backdrop of the lake.
-Due to Dudipatsar Lake's height of 3,875 m it gets a lot of snow in the winters and this snow does not melt completely in the summer.
+Due to Dudipatsar Lake's height of 3,875 m it gets a lot of snow in the winters and this snow does not usually melt completely in the summer.
 The greenery combined with the white snow elevates the visual appeal of this lake.
-Earlier in the hiking season (June / July) there is more snow and the views are that much better.
+Earlier in the hiking season (July) there is more snow and the views are that much better.

 If you reach the lake early on a sunny day then the sun would be rising behind the lake and henceforth taking good pictures will be tricky.
 In the afternoon / evening, however, the sun will be shining onto the lake and the true grandeur of the lake will be on display.
 If you are staying at the lake till evening, make sure you have warm clothing with you because Dudipatsar Lake's temperature can drop quickly in the evening.